StefanJelner/risland.js/README.md

 Even everything is in one code block, the concerns have a much cleaner separation here.
 Wonderful!

-In Typescript it is necessary to declare the type to the template:
+In Typescript it is necessary to declare the type of the template:

 ```ts
 template: document.getElementById('squirrelly') as HTMLTemplateElement